Heritage and History Initiatives within the National Historic Landmarks Program

 American Latino Heritage Initiative

-Since the launch of the initiative, eleven new Latino history sites have been designated as NHLs.
+Since the launch of the initiative, sixteen new Latino history sites have been designated as NHLs.
 These properties tell stories ranging from the experience of Latino American settlers on the western frontier, to the ways in which scholarly understanding of Latino contributions to American culture and history have shifted over time, to one of the premier colonial cities in the United States and the nation’s most important and complete Spanish urban center.

 Please visit the National Park Service's American Latino Heritage Initiative website for more information.